-Lucinda McDade was hired in fall 2006 as chair of the Botany Department at Claremont Graduate University and serves as the Judith B. Friend Director of Research at the Rancho Santa Ana Botanic Garden (RSABG).
-She currently serves as executive director of the RSABG.
+Lucinda McDade was hired in fall 2006 as chair of the Botany Department at Claremont Graduate University and serves as the Judith B. Friend Director of Research at the California Botanic Garden (formerly Rancho Santa Ana Botanic Garden).
+She currently serves as executive director of the California Botanic Garden.

 McDade’s research focuses on the large plant family Acanthaceae, on the role of hybridization in plant evolutionary history, in phylogeny reconstruction, and on plant reproductive biology.
 McDade’s work has received prestigious grants from the National Science Foundation, Andrew Mellon Foundation, Fletcher Jones Foundation, and more.
 She is currently conducting several NSF-funded research projects, including curation and preservation of plant collections, understanding constraints on floral evolution, comparative biology in a phylogenetic age, and harnessing the power of herbaria to understand the changing flora of California.